-Phraktal are Music Producer Christian Boshell [Omnis recordings] & John O’Dwyer (DJ Casper), who have both been highly active within the electronic music/club scene for some years now.
-Their debut album, the intriguingly titled “Why 1 Is One And 2 is Two”, is set for release in March 2015 and covers a multitude of genres, ranging from sci-fi inspired electronica, ambient soundscapes, deep house, breaks and tech-house, through to techno.
+Phraktal is Music Producer Christian Boshell [Static Interference] Brian Cody & John Dwyer (DJ Casper), who have all been highly active within the electronic music/club scene for some years now.
+Their debut album, the intriguingly titled “Why 1 Is One And 2 is Two”, was released in March 2015 and covers a multitude of genres, ranging from sci-fi inspired electronica, ambient soundscapes, deep house, breaks, and tech-house, through to techno.

 For more Phraktal Information: